besmets/RSE_course/README.md

 The folders **"Module 1"** to **"Module 8"** contain the required scripts and descriptions to perform the exercises for each module of the course.

-The **"change log"** file provides the details of each update, starting from version "2023".
+The **"changelog"** file provides the details of each update, starting from the first version created in early 2023.

 The folder **"Additional_information"**, as self-explained by its name, provide useful additional information that can be used by the student to perform the exercises and use the remote sensing techniques learned during the course.